 At the Law Office of Whitney L. Thompson, PLLC, lawyer Whitney L. Thompson and her team of legal professionals have strived to help clients go through the probate process as smoothly as possible.

 Call us today at (281) 214-0173 to schedule a consultation.

 To probate an estate, the first thing to do is determine if there’s a Will.
 If there is none, Texas’ intestacy laws will apply to the process.

 The next step after determining whether a Will is in place is to file it with the probate court of the county where the decedent lived.
 For any possible contests, the probate court will post a notice about the Will filing.
 The probate court will then determine if the Will is valid after the required time has expired.

-The probate court may issue letters testamentary if the Will is found valid.
+The probate court may issue letters of testamentary if the Will is found valid.
 If an executor has been named, the court will order independent administration of the estate by the executor.
-An independent administration gives the executor broad power to manage the estate and does not require approval from the court for any transaction.
+A separate administration gives the executor broad power to manage the estate and does not require approval from the court for any transaction.

 The probate court will name an administrator to the estate of the deceased if the Will is not available or the Will has been lost.
 After taking inventory of all estate assets and liabilities, the administrator will report back to the probate judge about the results.

 The court will then attempt to decide the heirship of an estate in accordance with Texas laws.
 Once the estate’s heirs have been determined, taxes and debts of the estate must be paid before the property can be distributed to its heirs.
 After that, the administrator prepares an accounting final for probate court.